 In terms of our everyday practices, this means that we employ zero artificial or petroleum-based additives, utilize the biodynamic calendar ( which recommends performing planting, canopy management, harvesting, and other vineyard tasks according to “leaf days”, “fruit days”, “root days” and “flower days”, which are based on the position of the moon and the planets ) as often as is practicable.

-While we are not yet officially certified for either organic or biodynamic status, Brander has been employing organic and biodynamic protocols for several years.
+While we are not yet officially certified for biodynamic status, Brander has been employing many biodynamic protocols for several years.
 We are firm in our belief that gently working with the delicate ecosystems already present here on our vineyard, rather than against them, allows us to create greater natural balance and health in the vineyard, and, by extension, in our wines.